Fiji Airways: Fleet history

-In the beginning, Fiji Airways used small de Havilland Dragon Rapide and de Havilland Australia DHA-3 Drover aircraft.
-The fleet grew to include two ATR 42 turboprops and two leased jets, a Boeing 747 and a Boeing 767.
-By the late 1990s, the fleet included both Boeing 737 and 767 jets, while the ATR 42 turboprops were used on flights to neighboring islands.

-Air Pacific also operated 2 BAC 111 Srs 479 jet aircraft from 1973 through to 1984.
+Fiji Airways used small de Havilland Dragon Rapide and de Havilland Australia DHA-3 Drover aircraft when it was newly founded.
+The fleet grew to include two ATR 42 turboprops and two leased jets, a Boeing 747-200B and a Boeing 767.
+By the late 1990s, the fleet included both Boeing 737 and 767 jets, while the ATR 42 turboprops were used on domestic flights.
+Air Pacific also operated 2 BAC 111 Srs 479 jet aircraft from 1973 until 1984.
 These aircraft operated across the airline's network including to Australia.
+The 747 was originally leased from Qantas.
+In August 1993, it was replaced by a 747 from Air New Zealand.
+From August 1996, a 747-200 was again leased from Qantas.

 The 2000 Fijian coup d'état devastated the country's tourism industry and overall economy, which led to a substantial decrease in travel to Fiji.
 Faced with a falloff in air traffic, Air Pacific returned one of its two leased Boeing 747s.

-In 2003, Air Pacific received the first of two Boeing 747-400s it was leasing from Singapore Airlines (They had previously been leased with Ansett Australia until Ansett's downfall in 2001).
+In 2003, Air Pacific received the first of two Boeing 747-400s it was leasing from Singapore Airlines.
+They had previously been leased with Ansett Australia until Ansett's collapse in 2001.

-In April 2011, Air Pacific announced that it had cancelled its order of eight Boeing 787-9s due to delivery delays of almost four years by Boeing.
+In 2006, Air Pacific ordered five Boeing 787-9s.
+In April 2011, Air Pacific announced that it had cancelled its Boeing 787-9 order due to delivery delays of almost four years by Boeing.
 In October 2011, Air Pacific announced that it had ordered three Airbus A330-200s.
-In March 2013 the company received its first "Fiji Airways" re-branded Airbus A330.
+In March 2013, the company received its first "Fiji Airways" branded Airbus A330.
 It was christened The Island of Taveuni and had its first flight to Auckland on 2 April.
 In June, one of the Boeing 747-400s was retired.
-The other one, although 'withdrawn from service', was used on an ad-hoc basis when needed.
-It was finally retired on 20 November 2013 where it was flown to be scrapped.
-Today the fleet includes two Airbus A350-900, four Airbus A330-200s, one Airbus A330-300, three Boeing 737-800s, and two Boeing 737 MAXs.
+The other, although 'withdrawn from service', was used on an ad-hoc basis when needed.
+It was retired on 20 November 2013 when it was flown to be scrapped.
+Today, the fleet includes four Airbus A350-900, four Airbus A330-200s, one Airbus A330-300, one Boeing 737-800s, and five Boeing 737 MAX 8s.
 Fiji Link operates two ATR 72-600, an ATR 42-600 and three de Havilland Canada DHC-6 Twin Otter aircraft.
 In preparation of the rebranding, Air Pacific retired its Boeing 747-412s from service.

-On 2 May 2019.
-Fiji Airways announced its intention to lease two Airbus A350-900 from Dubai Aerospace Enterprise as a part of their fleet expansion.
+On 2 May 2019, Fiji Airways announced its intention to lease two Airbus A350-900 from Dubai Aerospace Enterprise as a part of their fleet expansion.
 They operate on routes to Australia, New Zealand and the United States.
 These A350 frames were originally to be delivered to Hong Kong Airlines, however following the cancellation of that order, they were purchased by Dubai Aerospace Enterprise.

 As a result of the COVID-19 pandemic, Fiji Airways announced 800 job losses in Fiji on 25 May 2020.